Noobgam/BoycottAhriSkin/README.md

 1. Download the latest release from github. [link](https://github.com/Noobgam/BoycottAhriSkin/releases/download/readme-release/main.exe)
 2. Open league
 3. Run the binary
-4Enter any queue/match you want, Ahri will get automatically banned when it's your turn
+4. Enter any queue/match you want, Ahri will get automatically banned when it's your turn

 # Will I get banned for it?